Scoma’s

 What you need to know

 Scoma’s has been on Pier 47 in Fisherman’s Wharf since 1965, owned by the Scoma family the entire time.
-Boats unload directly behind the restaurant.
-The seafood goes from dock to kitchen with no middleman, which is why Scoma’s serves Dungeness crab better than the tourist spots a few blocks away.
+Boats unload directly behind the restaurant, so seafood goes from dock to kitchen with no middleman.

 The Food

-Cioppino: The signature.
+Cioppino: The long-running signature.
 Crab, clams, mussels, fish, and shrimp in a tomato broth.

 Lazy Man’s Cioppino: Same dish, all shellfish pre-cracked.